danillobsoliveira/executive-analytics-fabric-powerbi/README.md

 ---

+## ⚡ Quick Start

+Follow these steps to deploy and explore the CRM Analytics solution on Microsoft Fabric:

+---

 # ⚙️ Project Structure and Environment Strategy

 To ensure scalability, maintainability, and adherence to security and CI/CD best practices, this project is organized into two primary environments, each aligned with a specific team responsibility: